 The following is a guide on planning successful events at York College.

 - Discuss the events you would like to do with members of the club, your Faculty Advisor, and staff of the Office of Student Activities.

-- Event start and finish time
+- start and end times,

 In order for an event to be planned efficiently, every aspect from purchasing to advertising must be considered.
 Keep in mind the size of the event you would like to have.
 If it is a small event, it can be accomplished easily.
-If it is a large event, there are more details involved and it would be to your advantage to start preparing as early as two months and delegating responsibilities to club members who are willing and reliable.
+If it is a large event, there are more details involved, and it would be to your advantage to start preparing as early as two months in advance and delegating responsibilities to club members who are willing and reliable.